 Skip to main content

-7 Natural Remedies for Children With Strep Throat
+8 Natural Remedies for Children (and Adults) With Strep Throat

 Key takeaways:

 • Strep throat should be treated with antibiotics.
 But it takes time for them to work.
-Home remedies can help with throat pain in the meantime.
+Natural remedies can help ease throat pain in the meantime.

-• Natural remedies for strep throat include cool drinks and soft foods to help soothe their throat and encourage kids to eat.
+• Natural remedies for strep throat include cool drinks and soft foods to help soothe sore throat and encourage kids to eat.

 • Warm drinks like tea and broth can also relieve pain and provide nutrition for kids when they’re sick.

 But antibiotics take time to work.
 In the meantime, your child may be uncomfortable.
 Luckily, there are home remedies you can use to safely relieve their pain while those antibiotics clear the infection.
-Here are seven remedies that can help.
+Note: These remedies can work for adults with strep throat, too, not just children.

 1. Cold fluids